-3.3.9 Classroom equipment
+2.3.9 Classroom equipment

-All AAU classrooms have projectors, computers, and AV equipment installed in the room.
+All AAU classrooms have projectors, computers, and AV equipment installed in the room, including web cameras installed on tripods.
 Please check with your School's office if you have questions regarding the equipment available in the room assigned to you.